opreabogdan1/Proiect-practic-TM/README.md

 ### 2.5 Test execution

- - Test cases are executed on the create Cycle summary (for more details see chapter 3.3 and 3.6);
+ - Test cases are executed on the create Cycle summary (for more details see Chapters 3.3 and 3.6);
- - Bugs are created based on the failed test cases (for more details see chapter 3.7);
+ - Bugs are created based on the failed test cases (for more details see Chapter 3.7);
  - API test cases were executed;
- - Full regression pack are executed.
+ - Full regression packs are executed.

 ### 2.6 Test closure